Paulmicha/common-web-tools/README.md

 That choice has more to do with personal interest, self-teaching, and minimalism (though one could perfectly implement a minimalist scaffolding tool in either language).

-## What could an ideal solution look like (high-level & secondary goals)
+## High-level Goals

-CWT only cares about testing and making [different tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) work together, so it should be as invisible / simple as possible and require minimal effort.
-The ideal solution would be measured in cognitive ressource - i.e. how quickly / cheaply can I try these tools together to see if they fit my needs ?
+CWT only cares about testing and making [different tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html) work together as painlessly as possible.
+The success (or failure) of this tool would be measured in **cognitive ressource** - i.e. how quickly / cheaply can I try other tools together to see if they fit my needs ?

-My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication (naming things as transparently as possible, information design, terse documentation and code comments).
+Regading how best to achieve this "economical" objective, my current intuition is to apply focus on [meaning](https://pierrelevyblog.com/2017/12/08/what-is-meaning/) and communication (i.e. naming things as transparently as possible, information design, terse documentation and code comments, etc).

 Among secondary goals are :